ChenHe764/ChenHe764.github.io/_pages/teaching.md

 - Foudations of Optimization 2024, 2023 Fall
 - Statistics for Engineering 2023, Spring
 - Probability for Engineering 2022, Fall
-- Fundementals in Decision and Data Analytics
+- Fundementals in Decision and Data Analytics 2022, Spring